 The Fisheries Ecology Lab focuses on the marine biological sciences, particularly marine ecology.
 Its research is field-oriented, and considerable time is spent collecting data in the marine environment.
 Research interests focus on understanding the relative value of habitat for aquatic organisms emphasizing marine and estuarine fishes.
 Much of this research is directed towards determining temporal and spatial distributions of fishes, as well as the causes and consequences of the habitat use in terms of age, growth, and mortality.

 The Texas A&M University Corpus-Christi Wet Lab is part of the Harte Research Institute (HRI) for Gulf of Mexico Studies.
-Please visit the HRI website for more information on lab activities: www.harteresearchinstitute.org.
+Please visit the HRI website for more information on lab activities.

-The HPCDC operates a scalable Linux cluster targeted for scientific researchers at Texas A&M University-Corpus Christi, as well as other universities.
-HPCDC is made possible by a grant from the National Science Foundation.
-HPL Benchmark: 73.16 Gflops, Theoretical: 73.44 Gflops.
+The HPC operates a scalable Linux cluster targeted for scientific researchers at Texas A&M University-Corpus Christi, as well as other universities.
+HPC is made possible by a grant from the National Science Foundation.

 The mission of Pixel Island is to conduct research in computer graphics and visualization, to be a source of expertise in these areas for the campus, and to educate students in these areas.
 Pixel Island currently has two major focus areas: face-to-face human computer interaction and visualizing scientific data.